codeit-ninja/COH_Opponent_Bot/README.md

 Automatic Trigger checks the game every 10 seconds and will trigger the opponent command automatically if it detects a new game.

+# Twitch TV Chat Bot Commands

+typing:

+opponent
+!opponent
+!opp
+opp

+Will result in the bot displaying the selected statistic data in the twitch.tv chat.

 Enjoy,